Columbia Scholastic Press Association

-The Columbia Scholastic Press Association (CSPA) is a student journalist program of the School of Professional Studies at Columbia University.
-It was founded in 1925, whose goal is to unite student journalists and faculty advisers at schools and colleges through educational conferences, idea exchanges, textbooks, critiques and award programs.
+The Columbia Scholastic Press Association (CSPA) is a student journalism program of the School of Professional Studies at Columbia University, founded in 1925, whose goal is to unite student journalists and faculty advisers at schools and colleges through educational conferences, idea exchanges, textbooks, critiques, and award programs.

 Membership

-CSPA memberships for student media are offered for print publications or online media, but not by school or chapter.
-The CSPA accepts newspapers, yearbooks, magazines and online media edited and produced by students in middle schools, high schools, colleges and universities for membership.
-Schools and colleges may be public, private or church-affiliated institutions located in the United States, Canada, or overseas schools following an American plan of education.
+CSPA memberships for student media are offered for print publications or online media, rather than for schools or chapters.
+The CSPA accepts newspapers, yearbooks, magazines, and online media edited and produced by students in middle schools, high schools, colleges, and universities for membership.
+Schools and colleges may be public, private, or faith-based institutions located in the United States, Canada, or overseas that follow an American educational plan.

-Memberships for student media are offered in two forms: Regular (with critique) and Associate (without critique).
-Both forms of media membership include eligibility for the Crown Awards and eligibility for the first 30 prepaid entries in the individual Gold Circle Awards.
+Student publications must first become CSPA members to be eligible to enter contests and/or submit their publications for critique.

 Contests and critiques

 "To make good writing the basis of successful student publications" was one of the earliest goals for the Columbia Scholastic Press Association.
-From its beginnings in 1925, the CSPA sponsored annual contests to seek out and publicize the best practices in student writing, editing and publishing.
+From its beginnings in 1925, the CSPA sponsored annual contests to seek out and publicize the best practices in student writing, editing, and publishing.

 Student newspapers and magazines were the earliest formats chosen for these competitions.
 Student yearbooks were added in 1935.
-Today, online student media have been added as the technology of communications expands from print into cyberspace.
+Online student media entries were added in 2002, as the technology of communications expanded from print into cyberspace.

 The CSPA offers several contests and a critique service for student media.
 The contests, including the annual Crown Awards and the Gold Circle Awards, select the best from among many entries.

+Crown Awards

+The Crown Awards are the highest recognition given by the CSPA to a student print or digital medium for overall excellence.
+Both Gold Crown and Silver Crown Awards are given each year.

+A panel of Crown Judges meets each year virtually to review all entrants, whether they are newspaper, magazines, yearbooks or online media.
+Judges are experienced former advisers to student media, professional journalists who understand student media or professionals such as photographers or online specialists with particular expertise needed for the judging exercise.

+Gold Circle Awards

+The Gold Circle Awards are offered to recognize superior work by student journalists usually as individuals but sometimes as an entire staff working with either print or online media.
+Gold Circle Awards recognize individual achievement by students from any CSPA member in four major categories: News; Magazine; Digital Media; and Yearbook.

+Medalist Critiques

-The Crown Awards signify overall excellence among student print and online media.
-The Gold Circle Awards honor the best work completed by student reporters, editors, designers, photographers, artists, poets, fiction writers, and other staff members of all types.
-An annual Medalist Critique is not a contest although it does provide one of several ratings to student media.
+While the annual Medalist Critique is not a contest, it does provide one of several ratings to student media.
 The critique is a teaching tool to provide detailed guidance on how well a student print or online media is currently progressing, and how it could improve during the following year.